Wolfspeed (WOLF) Outpaces Stock Market Gains: What You Should Know

 Wall Street will be looking for positivity from Wolfspeed as it approaches its next earnings report date.
-The company is expected to report EPS of -$0.20, down 900% from the prior-year quarter.
+In that report, analysts expect Wolfspeed to post earnings of -$0.20 per share.
+This would mark a year-over-year decline of 900%.
 Meanwhile, our latest consensus estimate is calling for revenue of $223.36 million, down 2.25% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Wolfspeed.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Wolfspeed.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 17.82% lower within the past month.
-Wolfspeed is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 17.82% lower.
+Wolfspeed is currently a Zacks Rank #4 (Sell).

 The Semiconductor - Discretes industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 237, putting it in the bottom 6% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 246, which puts it in the bottom 3% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report